empower-ai/sql-agent/README.md

 5. Click "Create", then click "Install the App to Your Workspace".
 6. Verify the app has been installed by checking the "Apps" section in the sidebar of your Slack workspace.

-### Setup OpenAI API

-- Follow the instructions on [OpenAI website](https://beta.openai.com/docs/authentication/overview) to get your API key.

 ### Setup the App

 - Run `npm install`
 - Rename `.env.example` to `.env`
-- Setup Slack credentials:
-  - Goto https://api.slack.com/apps and select the app you just created.
-  - Slack bot token (`SLACK_BOT_TOKEN`) can be found in the "OAuth & Permissions" tab, it should start with `xoxb-` ([screenshot](https://github.com/logunify/dsensei/blob/main/docs/images/slack-bot-token-screenshot.png)).
-  - Slack signing secret (`SLACK_SIGNING_SECRET`) can be found under the "Basic Information" tab, as "Signing Secret" ([screenshot](https://github.com/logunify/dsensei/blob/main/docs/images/signing-secret-screenshot.png)).
-  - You need to generate a Slack app token (`SLACK_APP_TOKEN`) in the "Basic Information" tab, by clicking the "Generate Token and Scopes" button, and choose the `connections:write` scope.
-The Slack App Token should start with `xapp-` ([screenshot](https://github.com/logunify/dsensei/blob/main/docs/images/app-token-screenshot.png)).
 - Setup the OpenAI API key:
   - You can find your OpenAI API key on this [page](https://platform.openai.com/account/api-keys).
 - Setup the DB Access. **Currently only BigQuery, MySQL and pgSQL are supported, and the system only allows for one single type of DB connection.**